fmotalleb/bifrost/README.md

 * Higher weight allows proportionally more concurrent active connections
 * New connections are assigned to the interface with the lowest active/weight ratio
-* Ties are broken randomly
+* Ties are broken in round-robin order

 Example: